 Reporting templates: The MPE issues instructions/guidelines for reporting companies ahead of each reporting period, requesting the entities to report in accordance with the Norwegian EITI regulation.
 The instructions for the 2014 report were issued on 29 June 2015.
 The reporting templates are made electronically available on the website and are provided in Annex 8 of the EITI Report 2014 (p.
 59-62).
-According to the assignment description of the Independent Administrator, the reporting templates seems to have been determined prior to the appointment of the Independent Administrator and https://eiti.org/sites/default/files/documents/2010-11-21 Final Validation Report Norway 0.pdf.
+According to the assignment description of the Independent Administrator, the reporting templates seems to have been determined prior to the appointment of the Independent Administrator and published on the government website.
+It is not clear from the MSG meeting minutes made available to the International Secretariat when the MSG agreed on the reporting templates.